Greco-Lab/FunMappOne/README.md

 # FunMappOne

+A user-friendly graphical interface that allows to visualize the functional annotations of one or multiple experiments at once.

 ## Running the FunMappOne Docker image (suggested)

 If you don't have docker installed on your system you can install it by following the instructions at  https://www.docker.com/get-docker.